sj902/YT/README.md

 # YT
-This repo downloads videos of a certain hashtag and adds ransom free tune to the video.
+This repo downloads videos of a certain hashtag and adds random free tune to the video.